Jeffrey-P-McAteer/hackathon-2022-April/readme.md

 # Using

 Open `https://<server-ip>:4430/` in a browser on a cell phone or any VR headset.
-For Mozilla's WebXR viewer on iOS you will _require_ a publicly-signed ssl certificate from an ACME provider.
+For Mozilla's WebXR viewer on iOS you will _require_ a publicly-signed ssl certificate from a trusted provider (ACME servers work great for free SSL certs & are trusted by major OSes and browsers).
 Because we are testing these on private networks, my recommendation is to use the DNS challenge (documented above using `acme.sh`) and install the cert issued from there.

 # About the Authors